dyonemura/DSC180A-Methodology-5/index.md

 4. **What other techniques would you be interested in using in your project?**
     - One technique I would be interested in using in our project is machine learning.
 Given our project is mostly software engineering, I would like to use our created platform to perform machine learning to help analyze the data we could receive.
 5. **Reflecting on if your domain is on track to ocomplete your Quarter 1 Project deliverables and if we could propose something interesting for Quarter 2**
     - Despite our setback in the early part of the quarter, I think we are on track to complete the delieverables for Quarter 1.
 We also have discussed what our Quarter 2 project could be and think it is feasible and interesting.
+There are two paths we could go down.
+The first is what I described in question 2 where we can use our platform to collect data and perform analysis on the data to see people's views on privacy.
+The second is to expand on the survey generation process and use LLMs to generate dynamic survey questions.
+Either way, it will build on what we did in Quarter 1 and are interesting and viable to do.